psytrap/every-smart/README.md

 To start the webapp visit: [psytrap.github.io/every-smart](https://psytrap.github.io/every-smart/)

-The Chrome extension can be found in the Github actions.
+The Chrome Extension app can be found in the Releases on the right sidebar.